Have the freshest free hiking tips sent to you each month!

 First, I'm a stubborn, old school hiker who would rather rely upon tried and true methods and knowledge, rather than a battery powered gizmo.

 Reason number two?

 Technology can convey a false sense of hope, or provide dangerous distractions, for some hikers.
 It's not a fool proof guarantee of hiking safety.

-I also make it a habit to review my "short list" of safety skills at the beginning of winter and summer hiking seasons, including a quick session of looking at photos of cloud patterns and reviewing the living things that can make me itch or die.
+I have an ingrained habit to review my "short list" of safety skills at the beginning of winter and summer hiking seasons, including a quick session of looking at photos of cloud patterns and reviewing the living things that can make me itch or die.

 More hiking habits: